MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ##### Do: Test mobile app for responsiveness

-Mobile view of your app should also be responsive, similarly to the narrowest responsive breakpoint of a web app.
+Mobile view of your app must be responsive, similarly to the narrowest responsive breakpoint of a web app.

    :::column-end:::
    :::column span="":::